 BLACK IRON HORSE

-PEGASUS E-ASSIST BIKE - DI2
+POLLY E-ASSIST BIKE - DI2

 Looking for a way to ferry your family round the city - but also carry groceries, the dog, and backpacks all at the same time?
-Look no further - the extra-large Black Iron Horse Pegasus can carry up to six children at once, which means tons of space for your family and gear (and Fido too).
+Look no further - the extra-large Black Iron Horse Polly can carry up to six children at once, which means tons of space for your family and gear (and Fido too).

 The single design-problem when designing a cargo tricycle is balancing steering with handling and the latter two with space.
 The Black Iron Horse Pegasus just might offer the cleverest response to this problem: rear-wheel steering.
 And hey, why not?
 If Porsche can do it, so can a cargo bike company.